ScottE13/Photographer-Website/README.md

 ## Client Aims

-- Ultimatley - to obtain business.
-- Advertisement.
-- To display a portfolio of work.
-- To provide a method of contact for potenetial customers.
+The client aim is to ultimatley to obtain business.
+The website is a form of advertisement.
+It needs to provide information on the photography serivce, display a portoflio of work and provide methods of contact for potenntial customers.

 ## User Aims

-- Obtain an overview of the photographer and their service
-- To view examples of the photographers work and reviews
-- Enable users to request the service
-- Allow users to ask questions.
+Users are the site are envisioned to be primarily people who are searching for a photographer for themselves or someone else.
+In addition friends, fans, clients and photography fans may view the site.

 ## User Stories

+1) As someone searching for a photogrpaher to hire I want to:

+- Obtain an overview of the photographer and their service.
+- View examples of the photographers work.
+- Read reviews of the photographer.
+- Be able to contact the photographer for more information, to ask questions or to request a booking.
+- Find links to social media accounts to connect with the photographer.

+2) As a friend, fan or previous client I want to:

+- View examples of the photographers work.
+- Find links to social media accounts to connect with the photographer.
+- View the testimonial if I have written one for the photographer.

+3) As a photography fan I want to:

+- Obtain an overview of the photographer and their work.
+- View examples of the photographers work.
+- Be able to contact the photographer to discuss their work.
+- Find links to social media accounts to connect with the photographer.

 ## Project Scope